nikulnayi/nikulnayi/README.md

-# Hi there! 👋 I'm Nikul Nayi - Data Scientist & Full Stack Developer
+# Hi there! 👋 I'm Nikul Nayi - Data Scientist

 Welcome to my GitHub!
 I'm passionate about leveraging data to derive insights and build innovative solutions.
 I love combining my skills in data science and full-stack development to create impactful projects.